Beginner-Friendly Ways to Learn How to Cook: The Complete Cooking Basics Guide

 Learning to cook your own food requires dedication and practice, and it inhabits a very large intersection between practicality and flying by the seat of your pants.
 But the best way to learn to cook?
 Tackle one dish at a time.

 Try frying an egg.
 If you fail, try again until you’re happy.
 Keep doing it until you’re optimistic about your future egg-frying endeavors.
-Before you know it, you’ll be ready to take on a Sunday brunch fit for a chef.
+Before you know it, you’ll be ready to tackle Sunday brunch.
 Once you’ve mastered your first task, think about what other culinary kitchen staples you’d like to learn.
-Pasta making is always a good one.
 With each stint in the kitchen you’ll familiarize yourself with the different bits that add up to a mass of knowledge.
 It might be a mess before it becomes a masterpiece, but that’s okay.

 In order to be successful, you’ll need to find what method of learning works for you.
 We have just the resources you need to get started in your quest to learn how to cook.